TokenTrim/tokentrim/README.md

 Both fields are always present.
 Unused sides are empty tuples.

+`result.trace` is the synchronous pipeline trace for that one Tokentrim run.
+It is not the same as the persisted identity trace store used by integrations.

+## Stored Traces

+Tokentrim also supports persisted canonical trace history through:

+- `TraceStore`
+- `InMemoryTraceStore`
+- `TokentrimTraceRecord`
+- `TokentrimSpanRecord`

+This is currently used by the OpenAI Agents integration.
+Stored traces are scoped by `user_id + session_id` and include canonicalized span records for:

+- native OpenAI Agents spans
+- Tokentrim transform spans emitted while a wrapped OpenAI run is active

+Stored traces are additive.
+They do not replace `result.trace`.

 ## Package Map

 - `tokentrim/client.py`: `Tokentrim` facade + composed pipeline API
 - `tokentrim/pipeline/`: requests + unified pipeline runtime
+- `tokentrim/tracing/`: canonical persisted trace records, stores, and pipeline tracer interfaces
 - `tokentrim/transforms/`: domain transforms (`filter`, `compaction`, `rlm`, `compress_tools`, `create_tools`)
 - `tokentrim/core/`: shared helpers (`copy_utils`, `token_counting`, `llm_client`)
 - `tokentrim/types/`: payload/result/trace datatypes